Mindfulness in Education:

 “People who are teaching these mindfulness methods need to be grounded in them themselves, they need to have a practice, because that is the fundamental bedrock of their understanding”.
 Dr Richard Davidson

 Sandrine is a certified Paws B teacher, she completed her training with MISP (Mindfulness in Schools Project).
-Sandrine runs regular Paws B courses for pupils and MBSR courses for teachers in Primary Schools, in West Sussex, Surrey and Hampshire.
+Sandrine runs regular Paws B courses for pupils and evidenced-based courses (MBSR, MBCT-L, Finding Peace in a Frantic World) for teachers in Primary Schools, in West Sussex, Surrey and Hampshire.

 “I so so enjoyed the MBSR Course.
 I have brought morning practise back into my life and really have gotten more in touch with my needs during the day to help support myself in being the best Teacher I can be.
 The Course was very informative and something I looked forward to each week through this term.
 The weekly diaries and different practises have absolutely brought clarity and helped carry me through some difficult decisions, thank you.”
 Samanta, School Teacher.